Prunus padus: Uses

+The fruit of this tree is seldom used in western Europe, but, long ago, may possibly have been used as a food far to the east.

 In Russia the fruit of the tree is still used for culinary purposes.
 The dried berries are milled into a flour of variable fineness that forms the principal ingredient of bird-cherry cake.
 The flour is brown, and so is the cake, even though there is no chocolate in it.
 Both flour and cake are sold in local stores and bakeries.
 In a more conventional method of preparation, fresh bird cherries may also be minced and cooked to make jam.

 The variety commutata is sold as an ornamental tree in North America under the common name Mayday.
 It is valued for its hardiness and spring display of fragrant, white flowers.
 The common name Mayday tree refers to the May Day festival, being unrelated to the distress signal mayday.
-The name for the tree was in use prior to the adoption of "mayday" (the phonetic equivalent of the French m'aider - from venez m'aider, "come [and] help me") as an international distress signal.
+The name for the tree was in use prior to the adoption of "mayday" (the phonetic equivalent of the French m'aider – from venez m'aider, "come [and] help me") as an international distress signal.